 Tenants urged to cash in on advice

-Published by Riverside for Riverside in Housing and also in Communities
+Published by Roisin Rowley-Smith for Riverside in Communities and also in Bill Payments, Housing

-Based in Gateshead, Katie Wright will help people budget better and claim benefits they may be unaware of, as well as referring them to credit unions or debt specialists.
+Advisors are helping people budget better and claim benefits they may be unaware of, as well as referring them to credit unions or debt specialists.
 The tailor made service is for those in rent arrears, or tenants who are worried about how to make their money go further.
-She will be targeting new tenants as well as those in arrears.

-She said: “Many of our tenants are feeling the pinch and we are keen to make sure that they don’t descend into further debt.
-It’s not just those on benefits that are struggling.
+Laura Bostock is Riverside’s financial inclusion manager, she said: “Many of our tenants are feeling the pinch and we are keen to make sure that they don’t descend into further debt.
+And it’s not just those on benefits that are struggling.
 Lots of working people are finding it hard to make ends meet, due to job hours being cut and escalating day to day expenses.”

-Laura Bostock, Riverside’s Financial Inclusion Manager, said: “It’s not always possible to speak to people on the phone, so Katie and the other locally based advisors are visiting those in danger of slipping through the net.”
+Laura added: “It’s not always possible to speak to people on the phone, so our locally based advisors are visiting those who are in danger of slipping through the net.”